-As part of the encounter data review and validation process, Mercer makes several adjustments in order to get the data ready for use in rate setting.
-The following is a summary of the data criteria and adjustments applied to the CY 2016 encounter data:
+As part of the encounter data review and validation process, Mercer makes several adjustments to ensure the data is appropriate for use in rate setting.
+The following is a summary of the data criteria and adjustments applied to the CY 2017 encounter data:

-- Data accounts for voids and adjustments. - Data are limited to CY 2016 incurred claims based on first date of service with runout through September 30, 2017. - Detail paid amounts are used for professional, outpatient, and dental encounters and header paid amounts are used for inpatient and pharmacy encounters.
+- Data reflects voided and adjusted encounters. - Data are limited to CY 2017 incurred claims based on the first date of service with runout through September 30, 2018. - Detail paid amounts are used for professional, outpatient and dental encounters, and header paid amounts are used for inpatient and pharmacy encounters.
 Encounters are grouped into these categories based on claim type.
-M and B claim types are categorized as professional; O and C claim types are categorized as outpatient; D claim types are categorized as dental; I,A, and L claim types are categorized as inpatient; and P and Q claim types are categorized as pharmacy. - Pharmacy encounters are gross of all market share rebates that may be achieved by the PH-MCOs.
+M and B claim types are categorized as professional; O and C claim types are categorized as outpatient; D claim types are categorized as dental; I, A and L claim types are categorized as inpatient; and P and Q claim types are categorized as pharmacy. - Pharmacy encounters are gross of all market share rebates that may be achieved by the PH-MCOs.
 Mercer accounts for these market share rebates as an adjustment in the rate-setting process. - Eligibility was attached to the encounter data based on eligibility files received from the Department.
 Attaching eligibility to the encounter data provided member demographic information, such as rate cell and rating region.

-In addition to the bullets above, Mercer summarized the PH-MCOs' expense data for each of the COS that are delineated in the financial reports.
-In order to align the encounter data to the financial report COS, a service category hierarchy logic was applied to the encounter data based on Appendix A of the Financial Reporting Requirements.
-Appendix A utilizes several metrics including, but not limited to: procedure codes, revenue codes, provider type and provider specialty, diagnoses, bill type, to map encounters into COS categories.
+In addition to the bullets above, Mercer summarized the PH-MCOs' expense data for each of the COS in the financial reports.
+To align the encounter data to the financial report COS, a service group hierarchy logic was applied to the encounter data based on Appendix A of the Financial Reporting Requirements.
+This logic is reviewed annually and is subject to change.
+Appendix A uses criteria including, but not limited to, procedure codes, revenue codes, provider type and provider specialty, diagnoses and bill type, to map encounters into COS categories.

-A separate logic is developed to identify all maternity events (C-section and vaginal) within the encounter data.
-This logic utilizes a combination of MS-DRGs, diagnoses and procedure codes to identify the maternity event.
-Once the events are identified in the data, a 90-day lookback process is used to identify all services for members 90 days prior to the delivery event, which aligns with the terms of the supplemental maternity payment.
+A separate logic is developed to identify all maternity encounter events (C-section and vaginal).
+This logic uses a combination of MS-DRGs, diagnoses codes, procedure codes and birth certificate data to identify the birth events.
+Once the events are identified, a 90-day lookback is used to identify all services for members 90 days before the birth event, which aligns with the terms of the supplemental maternity payment.

-Several unit metrics are reported in the encounter data.
-While encounter units considered in rate setting vary by service and are selected based on quality of reporting and nature of the service provided, a uniform approach was taken for the purposes of this databook.
-A count of detailed lines is the unit metric for all COS except for Inpatient Acute Care, Inpatient Rehab, and Nursing Home, which are based on covered days reported by the PH-MCOs.
-Due to the combination of procedures within a COS, there may be a variation in an individual PH-MCO's experience when compared to what is reported in aggregate.
+Several unit types are reported in the encounter data.
+While encounter units considered in rate setting vary by service and are selected based on the quality of reporting and nature of the service provided, a uniform approach was taken for this databook.
+A count of detailed lines is the unit type for all COS except for Inpatient Acute Care, Inpatient Rehab and Nursing Home, which are based on covered days reported in the PH-MCOs' submitted encounter data.
+Due to the combination of procedures within a COS, there may be variation within a PH-MCO's experience when compared to what is reported in aggregate.